smart-on-fhir/cumulus-library-data-metrics/reporting/README.md

 ## Updating and Customizing Reports

-The metrics report is built with the open source [Observable Framework](https://observablehq.com/framework/getting-started) and has no other dependencies.
+The metrics report is built with the open source [Observable Framework](https://observablehq.com/framework/getting-started) and has no other nodejs dependencies.